HomeCookies

 Baked Cookies Meal Ideas

-Chewy Fruit Cookies requires approximately 35 minutes from start to finish.
-For 25 cents per serving, this recipe covers 2% of your daily requirements of vitamins and minerals.
-This recipe makes 36 servings with 148 calories, 1g of protein, and 6g of fat each.
-Only a few people made this recipe, and 1 would say it hit the spot.
-A mixture of pecans, flour, brown sugar, and a handful of other ingredients are all it takes to make this recipe so flavorful.
+Sweet Christmas Canes requires approximately 55 minutes from start to finish.
+This recipe serves 30.
+Watching your figure?
+This lacto ovo vegetarian recipe has 192 calories, 3g of protein, and 8g of fat per serving.
+For 30 cents per serving, this recipe covers 4% of your daily requirements of vitamins and minerals.
+Not a lot of people made this recipe, and 1 would say it hit the spot.
+A mixture of flour, orange peel, warm water, and a handful of other ingredients are all it takes to make this recipe so flavorful.
+It works well as an inexpensive hor d'oeuvre for Christmas.
 It is brought to you by Taste of Home.
-It works well as a dessert.
-With a spoonacular score of 0%, this dish is very bad (but still fixable).
-If you like this recipe, you might also like recipes such as Chewy Chocolate Chip Cookies, Chewy Oatmeal Cranberry Walnut Cookies, and Easy Chewy M&M Cookies.
+Overall, this recipe earns an improvable spoonacular score of 0%.
+Similar recipes are Cringle Christmas Crack (The Best Christmas Crack Ever!), Divine Christmas Candy Cane Cookies, and A Christmas With Peking Duck.

 Videos for Making Different Baked Cookies Style Dishes